20.7° overcast clouds

 Assessment - Progress

-- In the foundation subjects, 8 out of 9 subjects met the school’s outstanding threshold (97%).
+- 9 of the foundation subjects achieved the school’s 97% outstanding threshold for meeting expectations.

 *The figures presented under Meeting+ include those pupils who have both met and exceeded expectations.

 At the end of the Spring Term, 99.25% of expectations are being met or exceeded.
 This is a rise of 0.84% year on year and comfortably over the Outstanding threshold.
 This is a key indication that progress is back to pre-pandemic levels.
 Over time we see fluctuation in the data, (below) and clearly the school’s upward trajectory was impacted by Covid-19, but work undertaken has recovered this well.

 Further details can be found by downloading the school's Executive Summary below.